EUROPEAN PEACE RIDE

 Hello dear organizers,

-You have organized a great event.
+you organized a fantastic event.

-So thank you again for the wonderful, eventful weekend.
+So, thank you again for the wonderful, eventful weekend.

 Thomas Weiser